PrefectHQ/prefect/docs/guides/prefect-deploy.md

         )
     ```

     Note that an image will be built and the environment where you are creating this deployment from needs to have Docker installed and running.
     You also need to have a Docker registry set up to push to.
     Note that the registry needs

+    In the examples below we will just show the `if __name__ == "__main__"` block for brevity, where appropriate.

     demo of passing params